-- a criminal offence has been committed, is likely to be committed or is being committed - a person has failed, is failing or is likely to fail to comply with legal obligations to which they are subject - an injustice has occurred, is occurring or is likely to occur
+- a criminal offence has been committed, is likely to be committed or is being committed - a person has failed, is failing or is likely to fail to comply with legal obligations to which they are subject - an injustice has occurred, is occurring or is likely to occur - the health or safety of any individuals has been, is being or is likely to be endangered - the environment has been, is being or is likely to be damaged - the unauthorised use of public funds

-- the health or safety of any individuals has been, is being or is likely to be endangered - the environment has been, is being or is likely to be damaged - the unauthorised use of public funds - sexual or physical abuse - other unethical or unprofessional conduct - suspicions of price fixing cartels providing goods/services to the school/Trust - information tending to show any matter falling within any of the preceding points has been, is being or is likely to be deliberately concealed.
+- sexual or physical abuse - other unethical or unprofessional conduct - suspicions of price fixing cartels providing goods/services to the school/Trust - information tending to show any matter falling within any of the preceding points has been, is being or is likely to be deliberately concealed.

-Any serious concerns that employees have about any aspect of service provision, or the conduct of employees or members of the local governing board or others acting on behalf of the Trust, can be reported under this procedure.
+Any serious concerns that employees have about any aspect of service provision, or the conduct of employees or members of the Governing Board/School/Council or others acting on behalf of the Governing Board/School/Council, can be reported under this Procedure.
 This may be about something that:

-- makes an employee feel uncomfortable in terms of apparent non-adherence to known standards - appears to be contrary to the Trust codes of conduct - falls below established standards of practice - may amount to improper conduct - appears to be an attempt to mislead.
+- makes an employee feel uncomfortable in terms of apparent non-adherence to known standards - appears to be contrary to the requirements of the Council's Standing Orders and the School's Code of Conduct - falls below established standards of practice - may amount to improper conduct - appears to be an attempt to mislead.